clux/facemaulers/deities/dahaka.md

 God does nothing (or something worse, hjarka gets locked in too) He is resurrected either way, but only with listed benefits if he accepts.

+#### Offer Lines
+- Fucking hell.
+Stage of wish.
+Well.
+This is either good for you or bad for you, and I can't tell you which is which (changes outcome).
+- Legally, it's good for you.

+- I would have requested a complete contract with a specific purpose normally, but you are legally free to return thanks to the state of Wish that we find ourselves in.
+However, you may want to listen to the following; THREATS.
+- You will officially be the first creature I send back.
+- You  champion.
+Don't worry about that title btw.
+I'm not you know who from your mother's side.

-#### Threat Layer?
+#### Threat Layer
-can threaten to change card to send her back (figure 8 cycle, one half: hans's sad cycle, hjarka's sent back cycle, next iteration, party see an old hjarka and she gets killed) do they roll with that? offer still only for 1mo, after that "i know how your cycle ends, offer ends here"
+- ~~Change card to affect Hjarka to send her back (figure 8 cycle, one half: hans's sad cycle, hjarka's sent back cycle, next iteration, party see an old hjarka and she gets killed)~~
+- Your lives (regardless of your immediate outcomes) are locked in a state of determinism as long as Chronomancy exists.
+You think you have free will?
+- As long as Chronomancy exists.
+Kiaransalee can return.
+If you do not succeed, Kiaransalee returns.
+If you succeed, then the cycle of her death, and her revival will continue every 500 years, and you will be the next sunset warriors.
+Until an iteration of you fails.
+- Only wiping chronomancy entirely from the multiverse record will do it.
+I have done as much as possible to minimise its influence, but my choices rely on individual choice.
+(Hanir story).

+offer still only for 1mo, after that "i know how your cycle ends, offer ends here"

 ### Questions
 - Tell me.
-When did you learn about chronomancy.
+What do you know of Chronomancy. (jk, i have seen you)
 - The dragon hoard that you stole, do you know where it came from?
 - The gold that you got, what did you do with it?
 - it's possible that you should not exist depending on what you did with that gold